Are Medium and Message Inseparable?

 5. Reexamine Your Business Model

-In many agencies, a significant portion of their gross income comes from time spent creating individual ads and commercials.
+In many agencies, a significant portion of their gross income comes from time spent creating individual ads, websites and commercials.
 If you are in that situation, it’s probably a good time to reexamine your business model.

 This is a tough challenge.
 Particularly in light of growing pricing pressures from clients and their procurement departments.
 But, if the context of an ad is as important as the ad itself, the agency must be adequately compensated for the value this balance brings in achieving the client’s desired outcome.